studio24/mac-setup/vpn.md

-# Accessing VPN
+# VPN

-We use Proton VPN for dedicated IP connectivity software to a secure network.
-This is essential for deployments and access to some IP protected websites (e.g. staging sites).
-This requires the Support team creating your user on the Proton business account.
+We use Proton VPN for secure connections to the Internet.
+This is essential if you are not working at home or in the office on a trusted network.
+We also use the VPN for deploying all code updates to websites.

+The Dev Team have a [backup VPN service](backup-vpn.md) they can use for deployments if Proton VPN fails for any reason.

 > [!IMPORTANT]
 > You must connect to the VPN when you are not in the office or on your home network.

+## Usage
+1. Open the app, this can be found via Alfred by searching for `prtotonvpn` or
+2. In the application bar
+3. Select quick connect (this should now be configured for to connect t the correct server) or select the `OFFICE-VPN` connection and `connect`

 ## Installation
 This is installed by default to all devices via Addigy as part of the initial Mac setup.

-## Setup
+## Setting u Proton VPN
-1. Open the app, this can be found via Alfred by searching for `ProtonVPN`
+1. Open the app, this can be found via Alfred by searching for `VPN`
 2. Select Signin with SSO
    1. You will be prompted for your Proton login credentials (via Google).